mobinni/material-date-picker/README.md

 ![Alt text](http://i.imgur.com/dexQ7sd.png)

-This small component is still in production it's a simple date picker based on the angular-material port of polymer by the people behind ionic
+This small component is still in currently in BETA.
+It's a simple date picker based on the angular-material port of polymer by the people behind ionic.

+The master branch will always contain the most recent version of the datepicker, so if you want to be up to date, don't pull from bower of npm.
+These are the stable versions.

 https://material.angularjs.org/